NS Moves Closer to Commercial-scale Tidal Renewable Electricity Generation

 January 27, 2014

-On January 21, 2014, the NS Government amended the Renewable Electricity Regulations, effective immediately.
-The amendments move NS forward in its goal of achieving commercial-scale tidal renewable electricity generation.
+On January 21, 2014, the Nova Scotia government amended the Renewable Electricity Regulations, effective immediately.
+The amendments move N.S. forward in its goal of achieving commercial-scale tidal renewable electricity generation.
 The highlights of the amendments are:

 - Developmental Tidal Arrays Eligible For Feed-In-Tariff PPA.
 Privately-owned “developmental tidal arrays” – as defined in the amended Regulations – are now eligible to apply for a feed-in-tariff approval and therefore a power purchase agreement (PPA) with Nova Scotia Power Inc. (NSPI).

 - Development Tidal Array Tariff.
 The N.S.
 Utility and Review Board (UARB) recently approved the pricing for energy purchased pursuant to the developmental tidal array feed-in tariff.
 The Regulations establish the criteria for a project to qualify for the tariff.

 - Developmental Tidal Feed-In Tariff Approval.
 The amendments also set out the process by which a developer can apply for a developmental tidal array feed-in tariff approval (including the contents of the application), establish a “one-window” committee, and expand Ministerial discretion in approving or rejecting an application.

 Interested tidal energy developers – and their lenders – will likely welcome these amendments to the Regulations.
 However, it remains to be seen how the Minister and his Department put them into practice.

 Developmental Tidal Arrays Eligible for Feed-In Tariff PPA

 Eligibility.
 The Regulations now provide that privately-owned developmental tidal arrays qualify as a class of generator eligible to receive a feed-in-tariff approval under the Electricity Act and Regulations.
 Therefore, such developmental tidal array projects may be eligible for a PPA with NSPI.